-The six hiking trails range from a quarter mile to four-and-one-half miles.
+The eight hiking trails range from a quarter mile to four-and-one-half miles.
 Trail maps are available at the Butler Lodge.
 Dogs are allowed on trails as long as they are leashed.

 Enjoy a game of miniature golf on our recently renovated course that overlooks the beautiful lake at General Butler.
 Year round, during daylight hours guests may rent equipment from the Lodge Front Desk with an ID held until equipment is returned.
 On the weekends in the summer months, staff will be at the course for rental.
 Cost is $5 for ages 13 or older; $3 for ages 6-12, and free for ages 5 and under.

 The Butler-Turpin Home is located at the rear entrance to the park.
 The house museum embodies life at the confluence of the Kentucky and Ohio Rivers along with the military contributions of the Butler family.
 Built in the Greek revival style the house is a three-bay two-story structure with a commanding view of the Kentucky River Valley.
 The personal effects of military documents, furniture and objects bring to life a family steeped in military history.

 Enjoy a day on the lake at General Butler.
 Rental pedal boats are available when the boat dock is open.
 Pedal Boats seat 4.
 Boat Dock is open in late Spring through the end of October on weekends and holidays.